LyalinDotCom/LyalinDotCom/README.md

 Zero game dev experience → playable prototypes in days.
 Pretty impressive what AI pair programming can do.

+## 🛠️ Open Source Projects

+Building tools and examples that help developers:

+- [**learn-genkit-gemini**](https://github.com/LyalinDotCom/learn-genkit-gemini) - Comprehensive examples for Google's Genkit with Gemini AI.
+Text, speech, images, video - all the AI generation patterns in one place.
+Planning to contribute automated sample generation back to Genkit.

+- [**Genkit-Ollama-VisionSample**](https://github.com/LyalinDotCom/Genkit-Ollama-VisionSample) - Text extraction from images using local open-source models.
+Built this for myself ("just in time software") when I needed privacy-focused OCR.
+Drag-drop, paste, or URL - it just works.

+- [**ConfigureMacKeys**](https://github.com/LyalinDotCom/ConfigureMacKeys) - CLI tool for managing Mac environment variables safely.
+Got tired of manually editing .zshrc, so I built this.
+Auto-backups before changes because we've all been there.

 ## 📫 Let's Connect

 - **LinkedIn**: [dmitrylyalin](https://www.linkedin.com/in/dmitrylyalin/)